Tuesday, October 28, 2025

 SQL EXISTS example

-Let’s consider the following example of SQL EXISTS usage.
-Suppose, our BicycleStoreDev database contains two tables: Customer and Order, that are linked with a one-to-many table relationship.
+Suppose you have a BicycleStoreDev database containing two tables, Customer and Order, that are linked with a one-to-many table relationship

-Let’s say we want to launch a remarketing campaign, and thus we need to get a list of customers who placed at least one order.
-So, how to check if a row exists in SQL?
-For this, we will run the following query:
+Let’s say you want to launch a remarketing campaign and need to get a list of customers who have placed at least one order.
+So, how do you check if this row exists in your SQL database?

 SELECT